joe-irving/RIPS/archive.md

 ---
 layout: page
 title: Rebels in Prison - Archive
-permalink: /rebels/all/
+permalink: "/rebels/all/"
 main_nav_exclude: true
 archive_page: true
+top_image: ''
+image: ''

 ---
 # Rebels in Prison - All

 All rebels, current and past, that have spent time in prison in the last few years.
 Alternatively, see [just the people in prison now](../).
 Not an exhaustive list, but we are doing our best to add as many accounts as possible.

 {% include rebel-list.html %}